olisheldon/olisheldon.github.io/_projects/advent_of_code23/day_8.md

  - `SimultaneousNodes` could reuse code for part 1, but it doesn't.
  - `NodesBase` should be an abstract base class.
 There should never be a need to instantiate this class.

 Overall, it is not very good code.
-Although it produces the correct answer, it could be written in a much nicer way that is easier to understand, more maintainable, and has a simpler interface to users.
+Although it produces the correct answer, it could be written in a much nicer way that is easier to understand, more maintainable, and has a simpler interface for users.

 ## Solution